 05 ALL IDEAS ARE VALID

-When Silence turned 7 years-old earlier this year, we celebrated with an event in Soho that we billed as an exploration of creativity.
+We celebrated our seventh birthday with an event in Soho that we billed as an exploration of creativity.
 Our guest speaker, Danny Brooke-Taylor, Creative Director of the ad agency Lucky Generals, talked about how he got the ideas for some of his award-winning ads.
 He related them to the 5 stages of the creative process revealed in a book from 1939, A Technique for Producing Ideas by American adman James Wood Young.

 “...the production of ideas is just as definite a process as the production of Fords".